MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5600-scenario-include.md

-Analyze your fixed assets and get help with tasks such as reconciling asset values with your general ledger (G/L) and reviewing net values and write down values.
+Get help with tasks such as reconciling asset values with your general ledger (G/L) and reviewing net values and write down values.